-6.48 The Greater London Authority's SPG on the Control of Dust and Emissions during Construction and Demolition is also referred to.
+6.47 The Greater London Authority's SPG on the Control of Dust and Emissions during Construction and Demolition is also referred to.

-6.49 The 2007 UK Air Quality Strategy is mentioned, but there is no reference to Defra currently updating it.
+6.48 The 2007 UK Air Quality Strategy is mentioned, but there is no reference to Defra currently updating it.

-6.50 No other national, regional or local air quality policy documents are referred to, such as the 2019 Clean Air Strategy, the Mayor of London's Environment Strategy and the 2019 London Borough of Newham's Air Quality Action Plan 2019-2024.
-The Applicant should confirm if these documents will be referred to in the assessment (AQ27).
+6.49 No other national, regional or local air quality policy documents are referred to, such as the 2019 Clean Air Strategy, the Mayor of London's Environment Strategy and the 2019 London Borough of Newham's Air Quality Action Plan 2019-2024.
+The Applicant should confirm if these documents will be referred to in the assessment (AQ26).

-Summa ary of Final Scoping Report Air Quality recommendations he Applicant is requested to provide clarity on what information will be included in the assessment of cumulative npacts on traffic ( AQ1 ). ny assessment of the road traffic impacts on air quality within ecological sites will also need to consider ammonia NH3) ( AQ2 ). d dditional information should be provided which should include a quantification, with justification, as to whether UFP ue to aircraft emissions, are likely to decline or increase in the future, with a particular focus on sulphur content of fuel. he approach should be agreed with LBN ( AQ3 ). is understood that IAQM is updating its guidance and it is important that the most recent guidance is used if available time ( AQ4 ).
-C is also important that the construction traffic is not considered in isolation from the development traffic, and that the ombined traffic levels are considered together on a year-by-year basis to ensure that the worst-case years are included in the assessment ( AQ5 ).
-When the ES is submitted all model files should be provided to the local planning authority to enable a full audit of the nodelling to be carried out ( AQ6 ).
-Ir formation should be provided on the receptors to be included in the ADMS models (AQ7). he future assessment years of 2025, 2027 and 2031 also seem appropriate, however an addition 'worst case' year hay be required following the analysis of construction traffic/NRMM/ development traffic movements ( AQ8)
+Sum mary of Final Scoping Report Air Quality recommendations • The Applicant is requested to provide clarity on what information will be included in the assessment of cumulative impacts on traffic (AQ1). • Any assessment of the road traffic impacts on air quality within ecological sites will also need to consider ammonia (NH 3) (AQ2). • Additional information should be provided which should include a quantification, with justification, as to whether UFP due to aircraft emissions, are likely to decline or increase in the future, with a particular focus on sulphur content of fuel.
+The approach should be agreed with LBN (AQ3). • It is understood that IAQM is updating its guidance and it is important that the most recent guidance is used if available in time (AQ4). • It is also important that the construction traffic is not considered in isolation from the development traffic, and that the combined traffic levels are considered together on a year-by-year basis to ensure that the worst-case years are included in the assessment (AQ5). • When the ES is submitted all model files should be provided to the local planning authority to enable a full audit of the modelling to be carried out (AQ6).
+Information should be provided on the receptors to be included in the ADMS models (AQ7). • The future assessment years of 2025, 2027 and 2031 also seem appropriate, however an addition 'worst case' year may be required following the analysis of construction traffic/NRMM/ development traffic movements (AQ8) • The traffic screening criteria is considered appropriate for human receptors, but for impacts on ecological receptors the criteria is different.
+If, effects on nature conservation sites are scoped in, these should be defined (AQ9). • It is not appropriate to use the modelled air quality data reported in the 2015 ES as Defra's and the local authority's data, the LAQM tools and guidance, and the ADMS model used have all been updated since 2015.
+It will be necessary to repeat the modelling using the most recent data and assessment tools and guidance (AQ10).
+The assessment should not look solely at the impact of the s73 proposals; the assessment should consider the combined impacts of the consented development and the s73 proposals.
+This will enable the impacts of the variation to be assessed to demonstrate that it causes no material change to the conclusions of the consented scheme.
+It will also ensure that consideration can be given to the mitigation of any identified significant impacts (AQ11).